dhis2/developer-portal/community/stay-connected.md

 ### DHIS2 Developer Meetups

-We are also hosting bi-weekly meetups with the DHIS2 Developer Community and the DHIS2 Core Team.
+We are also hosting monthly meetups, every **second Thursday of the Month** with the DHIS2 Developer Community and the DHIS2 Core Team.

 #### What are these meetups?

 A series of online and informal meetings with the DHIS2 Developer Community.
 These meetups are a great way for developers working on DHIS2-related projects to connect, ask questions and stay updated.

-Keep an eye on the CoP [announcement](https://community.dhis2.org/c/announcements/22) category for our next live community event or join the **DHIS2 Developer Community Slack Workspace** to know more by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLScuPQsMfEcLkCTiR87RhCG8v4eZZTf4CNPCFuAtRndEI211xA/viewform?usp=sf_link).
+Keep an eye on the CoP [Development](https://community.dhis2.org/c/development/10) category for our next Developer Meetup.

 Looking forward to seeing you there! 🎊

+#### I want to present at a meetup!
+That's great!
+We are always looking for new speakers.
+If you have a topic you would like to present, please post your topic on the CoP [Development](https://community.dhis2.org/c/development/10) category, or reach out to [Rene Pot](https://community.dhis2.org/u/rene/summary) directly through a message.